Test result date: 2022-07-23

 Max

-Highest percentage found in people in our database
+Highest score among healthy people in our database

 Important!